kristianmandrup/terminal-agent/README.md

 The docker compose file creates a container based on the `terminal_agent` image (via the `Dockerfile`) and sets up a Redis DB based on the standard Redis docker image `redis:latest`.
 Currently the Redis DB is hardcoded to expose redis on the default Redis port `6379`.

+The web app is exposed on port `3000` by default, so if run locally, is available as `localhost:3000`

 ```dockerfile
 services:
   terminal_agent: